-Parents and players ask me about best options for protein powders, nutrition, supplements, sports drinks, etc. I do NOT claim to be the best person to ask about these things.
+Parents and players sometimes ask me about best options for protein powders, nutrition, supplements, sports drinks, etc. I do NOT claim to be the best person to ask about these things.
+Do you have specific goals or a certain nutritional need (such as those with Celiac Disease or Diabetes)?
 Are you interested in the non-genetically modified (non-GMO), gluten-free, paleo or body & muscle building discussions?
-If so, I recommend talking to a professional nutritionist or dietitian. (& if you are interested in applying such knowledge to being an athlete then I recommend checking out the e-books written by Alana Mears.)
+If so, I recommend talking to a professional nutritionist or dietitian.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Finding what options for protein powders is best for you